Elmifarah1/Farah-Travels/README.md

 3. Above the repository file section and to the top, right of the page is the '**Fork**' button, click on this to make a fork of this repository.
 4. You should now have access to a forked copy of this repository in your Github account.
 5. Follow the above Django Project Steps if you wish to work on the project.

+## Bugs

+During the development of this application, I thoroughly tested all forms to ensure they handle user input correctly.
+For the "Create Profile" form, we tested scenarios such as valid inputs, missing required fields, invalid date formats, and invalid phone numbers.
+The "Create Trip" form was validated for proper handling of valid inputs, missing fields, non-numeric people counts, and incorrect date ranges.
+Similar comprehensive testing was performed for the "Update Profile" and "Update Trip" forms to ensure they function correctly under various conditions.

+All identified bugs during these tests have been resolved, ensuring a smooth user experience.
+However, the password reset feature is not yet implemented.
+This feature, along with other future features, will be added in the near future.